QUT-Motorsport-Admin/QUTMS_Windows_V1/README.md

 ![QUTMS_Banner](https://raw.githubusercontent.com/Technosasquach/QUTMS_Master/master/src/qutmsBanner.jpg)

-# QUT Motorsport - Configuration Program
+# QUT Motorsport - Configuration Program V1

+## THIS PROJECT HAS BEEN DEPRECATED, PLEASE CONTINUE WORK AT [QUTMS_ConfigurationSoftware](https://github.com/Technosasquach/QUTMS_ConfigurationSoftware "QUTMS_ConfigurationSoftware")

 ### What
 The C# Software is a program that will take and interpet the various serial packets from the car.
 They will then be displayed and made editable in an extensive ui.